django-otp/django-agent-trust/docs/source/index.rst

 ----------

 django-agent-trust supports two types of trust expiration: simple expiration based on the original trust date and expiration from inactivity.
-Both types can be managed globally and on a per-user basis.
-If an expiration is set both globally and for the current user, then the more restrictive setting takes precedence.
+Simple expiration can be managed on three levels: a global setting, a per-user setting, and a setting on the agent itself.
+Inactivity timeouts can be managed globally and per-user.
+Any time expirations are specified at multiple levels, the most restrictive takes precedence.
 All expiration settings are measured in days, although fractional days are permitted.

 Global configuration takes the form of two settings: :setting:`AGENT_TRUST_DAYS` and :setting:`AGENT_INACTIVITY_DAYS`.
 Per-user configuration is done through a